 School ID's are an important part of a safe and secure school environment.
-ID's are required to be worn with a tear away lanyard (issued by MRVTHS) by all staff and students.
-Replacement ID's are available through the Media Center at the cost of \$5.00.
-Only ONE ID (current school year) shall be worn.
+ID's are required to be worn displayed on your torso on a tear away lanyard (or retractable badge holder) by all staff and students.
+Replacement ID's are available through the Media Center at the cost of \$10.00- Only ONE ID (current school year) shall be worn.
 The current school year ID is the only one which will provide access via the slide readers.
 Defacing an ID will result in disciplinary action, and student will be required to purchase a new ID.